jlan84/sql-assignment/sprint.md

 ```

-Next, let's experiment with ranges and intervals.
+2. Next, let's experiment with ranges and intervals.
 Again get the average price per meal type and only get the food type with a price than or equal to 10.
+(Grab food items with a price >= 10 only then average)

 ```
     Type    |      avg_price